KMA-Aarhus/pappenheim/README.md

 ## What it does

 Pappenheim is designed to trail a ONT-minknow sequencing run.
-When you have started sequencing in minknow, you can start this pipeline and it will progress through the following steps.
+When you have started sequencing in minknow, you can start this pipeline and it will progress through the following steps:

 ### On a batch level:
 * Input validation of the sample sheet